How To Support Your Loved One In Addiction Treatment

-- The people (friends and family) who attend the intervention must be prepared to stop helping the addict should they refuse treatment.
+- Be prepared to stop helping the addict when they refuse help.

 - Most successful interventions are held in a neutral environment and led by a licensed interventionist.
 Professional help is a key component to success.

-- There should already be a treatment facility ready and willing to take the addict as soon as they say yes to treatment.
-Giving them time to change their mind is a bad idea.
+- Treatment should be lined up and ready to take the addict as soon as they say yes to treatment.
+Avoid giving them time to change their mind.

-- Everyone who attends the intervention needs to know how to react without baiting the addict, becoming aggressive or trying to communicate with negative emotions.
+- Those who attend the intervention need to know how to react in a healthy way.
+Avoid becoming aggressive or trying to communicate with negative emotions.

 - Have a plan in place for both their acceptance and their denial and stick to this plan no matter what.

-- Approach the addict with love and remind them of how much they mean to everyone, and how much their life is worth to so many people.
+- Approach the addict with love and remind them of how much they mean to everyone.

 What Can You Do to Prepare Your Loved One for Treatment?